Christmas in Georgia – They Wait for 7th January to Arrive

 There is always something charming about Christmas festivities in Georgia.

-During this day, the atmosphere is often filled with love, warmth, and support as people welcome the birth of Jesus Christ.
+During this day, the atmosphere is filled with love, warmth, and support as people welcome the birth of Jesus Christ.

 Every Georgian has a festive mood, with the same being replicated in the streets and churches.